vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 K. p.
 52 Caksus-(r, from Himalaya, a branch of

 Ganga) M. 121,23, Vā.
 47,21 and 39, Br.
 11. 16.20, Bh. v.
 17.5.
 Dey p.
-43 holds that Cakşus is the river Oxus or Amu Daria and relies on Matsya 120-121 (of Anandasrama edition). which however does not help at all.
+43 holds that Cakṣus is the river Oxus or Amu Daria and relies on Matsya 120-121 (of Anandasrama edition). which however does not help at all.
 It is strange that Dey on p.
 13 also

 smanvati is the river Oxus Caksus--tīrtha (on south bank of Go.)